aresxin/awesome-ios/README.md

 >[clean-architecture-swiftui](https://github.com/nalexn/clean-architecture-swiftui) swiftUI架构 About
 SwiftUI sample app using Clean Architecture.
 Examples of working with CoreData persistence, networking, dependency injection, unit testing, and more. <br>
 >[swiftui-atomic-architecture](https://github.com/ra1028/swiftui-atomic-architecture) A declarative state management and dependency injection library for SwiftUI x Concurrency. <br>
+>[ASCollectionView](https://github.com/apptekstudios/ASCollectionView) A SwiftUI collection view with support for custom layouts, preloading, and more. <br>
 ---

 ## collectionview collectionlayout